Learn more about our impactLearn more about our impact

 © Mihir Mahajan / WWF-International

-The Big Cat Public Safety Act has been reintroduced in the House and Senate in the 117th Congress.
-We encourage both chambers to now do their part to make sure that this important bill becomes law.
+The Big Cat Public Safety Act passed the House of Representatives and now faces a tougher battle in the Senate.
+Encourage your senator(s) to make sure that this important bill becomes law.

 © Shutterstock / Rich Carey / WWF-Sweden